lnittman/claude-commands/docs.md

 After analysis, create a detailed implementation plan that:

 1. **Follows the specification** from ~/Developer/docs/apps/docs.md exactly
-2. **Maximizes parallelization** with independent tasks that can run simultaneously
+2. **Organized efficiently** with independent tasks that can be executed systematically
 3. **Provides concrete deliverables** for each task with examples
 4. **Estimates effort realistically** based on codebase size and complexity
 5. **Prioritizes impact** - most valuable documentation first